 Wasabi cloud storage is great, but its lack of free options and relatively small user base might put some people off.

-If you’re looking for a basic all-around choice, we’d recommend considering IDrive cloud storage, which is up there with the best platforms we’ve used.
-You can access 5GB of storage for free, and paid subscriptions start from just $52.12 a year for 5TB of space.
-Read our IDrive personal cloud backup review to learn more about that system.
+If you’re looking for a basic all-around choice, we’d recommend considering IDrive (opens in new tab) cloud storage, which is up there with the best platforms we’ve used.
+You can access 5GB for free, and paid subscriptions start from just $52.12 a year for 5TB, while IDrive's business (opens in new tab) plans offer great value for money for business storage.

-Another popular choice is Google Drive, which could be the best option if you already use Google products such as Docs, Sheets, or Photos.
-This comes with 15GB of free space, while premium subscriptions start from just $1.99 a month for 100GB.
-You can read our Google Drive review to find out more about the platform and what we made of it.
+Another popular choice is Google Drive (opens in new tab), which could be the best option if you already use Google products such as Docs, Sheets, or Photos.
+This comes with 15GB free, while premium subscriptions start from just $1.99 a month for 100GB.
+There's also Drive Enterprise (opens in new tab) or Google Cloud (opens in new tab) for bigger businesses.

 Overall, there’s a lot to like about Wasabi’s cloud storage products.
 They are highly affordable, flexible, and designed for use by businesses of all shapes and sizes.
 The limited support options will be a concern for some, but it’s hard to find any other flaws to speak of.